Reckless Driving in Florida means driving a motor vehicle without regard to your surroundings and the danger that you could potentially cause.

 Upon a second conviction, the sentence is up to six (6) months in jail and up to $1,000 fines.

 Your driving record may also be affected by a reckless driving conviction.
 Pleading guilty and paying the penalty for reckless driving puts four (4) points on your Florida driving record.
-The DMV has suggested that it will not remove points for pleading guilty.

 The consequences of reckless driving become a lot more severe when a defendant’s reckless driving causes harm to another person or property.